rabhisheksps/prawn-gem/README.md

 * Bundle "prawn" gem in the gemfile

-* Create a function "download" in posts controller
+* Created a function "download" in posts controller

-* Call "generate_post_pdf" function defined in model to create an instance of the document.
+* Calling "generate_post_pdf" function defined in model to create an instance of the document.
-  Also provide the options for styling, header and footer.
+  Also providing the options for styling, header and footer.

-* Try to keep the controller thin and handle logic in the model.
+* Trying to keep the controller thin and handle logic in the model.